jddecker/jddecker.github.io/content/blog/surviving tokyo quick travel tips/index.md

 * Change *filter by* to **Less walking** to prioritize routes with minimal walking.
 * Set *connecting modes* to **ride services** (turn off *drive* and *bicycle*).

-Here's an example of mapping from Shinjuku Gyoen National Garden to the Imperial Palace East Garden:
+For example, let's say you're going from Shinjuku Gyoen National Garden to the Imperial Palace East Garden:

 ![Google Maps example screenshot](google%20maps%20example.webp)